Zhenye-Na/blog/_posts/2018-10-10-intro-to-shell-scripts.md

 ---
 layout: post
-title: "Introduction to Shell script in 15 minutes"
+title: "Learn Shell script in 15 minutes"
 date: 2018-10-10
 excerpt: "A shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.
 The various dialects of shell scripts are considered to be scripting languages.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.
 A script which sets up the environment, runs the program, and does any necessary cleanup, logging, etc. is called a wrapper."
 tags: [Shell Scripts]